 AutoZone Inc. has agreed to a settlement with the named Plaintiffs in a wage-and-hour action that had been set to go to trial in Arizona last month.
 The case involved claims by a class of 1,500 store managers who were allegedly misclassified as overtime-exempt.
-The Memphis, Tenn., auto parts retailer settled the case with the four named Plaintiffs on Jan.
-19. A stipulation of dismissal was filed with the court.
-Terms of the settlement were not disclosed.
+The Memphis, Tennessee auto parts retailer settled the case with the four named Plaintiffs on Jan.
+19. Attorneys filed a stipulation of dismissal with the court.
+The court did not disclose terms of the settlement.

 The settlement comes after Arizona federal judge Frederick J. Martone rejected AutoZone’s motion to decertify the Fair Labor Standards Act (FLSA) collective action, which the Plaintiffs said was made up of 1,475 current and former workers.

-The case was filed July 2010 by former AutoZone worker Michael Taylor, who said he worked as a store manager for about 14 months.
-For more than three years before the suit was lodged, AutoZone improperly classified store managers as FLSA exempt and deprived them of overtime pay, the lawsuit alleged.
+Former AutoZone worker Michael Taylor filed the case in July 2010.
+Mr. Taylor said he worked as a store manager for about 14 months.
+For more than three years, AutoZone improperly classified store managers as FLSA exempt and deprived them of overtime pay, the lawsuit alleged.
 The suit was certified as a collective action, covering AutoZone store managers who worked anywhere in the U.S. except California, in May 2011.
 In California, AutoZone classified store managers as nonexempt and paid them overtime for hours worked beyond the FLSA’s 40-hour weekly threshold, Taylor said.

 Judge Martone granted AutoZone summary judgment in 2012, but in May a Ninth Circuit panel breathed new life into the case.
 The panel found that the summary judgment grant was improper because the case was still plagued by factual disputes over the significance of the Plaintiffs’ management tasks, relative to their customer service and manual labor duties.
 The case was in the U.S. District Court for the District of Arizona.